CaveMobster/firebot-setups/Credits/README.md

 2. Choose Import Setup
 3. Locate the setup file that you downloaded from this page

 You will see a bunch of commands, events and preset effect lists that will get added to the bot.
-Below that, you will find a list of questions, in which you have to provide the path to the files that you downloaded along with the setup and optionally different names you want to give to, for example, subs.
+Below that, you will find a list of questions, in which you have to provide the path to the folder in which you intend to store the temporary files (emptied when Firebot starts) and optionally different names you want to give to, for example, subs.
 **Warning**: If you move the files to another place on your computer _after_ the setup, Firebot will no longer know where it's located.
-If you know where to change all the paths in the events and lists, make sure to do that.
+If you know where to change all the paths in the events and lists in Firebot, make sure to do that.
 If you don't, you may want to import the setup again.

 ### Make the credits show up in OBS
 Go to the scene where you want the credits to show up and do the following: